xkisu/craftcodesnippets/README.md

 # Installation
+Create a folder called `redactorcodesnippets` in the `craft/plugins` directory.
+Enter the directory and either:
+ * Run 'git init; git git remote add origin https://github.com/MusicalCreeper01/Craft-Code-Snippets.git; git pull origin master'
+ * Or download and copy all the files from this repository into it the folder

-Put the `redactorcodesnippets` folder into the `craft/plugins` directory.
-Go to the plugins page in the admin control panel and enable the plugin.
+Next go to the plugins page in the admin control panel and enable the plugin.

 ## Enabling Rich Text code Snippets